astriaorg/docs/docs/dusknet/cloud-rollup-deployment/1-digital-ocean.md

 ---
-sidebar_position: 4
+sidebar_position: 1
 ---

-# Cloud Rollup Deployment
+# Digital Ocean

+Deploy your rollup to Digital Ocean.

 The following assumes you are using [Digital Ocean Kubernetes (DOKS)](https://www.digitalocean.com/products/kubernetes).